Read the text and for questions 1 to 8 decide if the statements are true or false.

-For most women motherhood is what makes them complete, the ultimate fulfilment; I get it, and it’s fine.
+For most women, motherhood is what makes them complete, the ultimate fulfilment; I get it, and it’s OK.
 But I don’t need these women to bully me into trying to find a partner “before my biological clock stops ticking”.
 “Try going on dating apps,” they say.
 “It worked for me.”
 OK, congratulations.
-But I hated it –men lied and they were rude and disrespectful.
+But I hated it –men lied, and they were rude and disrespectful.

-More importantly, of course I wouldn’t mind to find a partner; a kind, nice and –why not– handsome guy who I’d fall in love with hard.
+More importantly, of course I wouldn’t mind finding a partner, a kind, sweet, and –why not– handsome guy who I’d fall in love with hard.
 But for me, finding true love would be an end in itself, something I’d like to treasure and enjoy, and not just a necessary step to have the children I’m supposed to have.
-Because, of course, if you are woman, you have to have children, and not only that, you have to want to have children.
+Because, of course, if you are a woman, you have to have children, and not only that, you have to want to have children.

 Take the reading test